 1) Sign up for a Kraken Account

-Visit Kraken.com and enter an email address address to begin the signup process.
+Visit Kraken.com and enter an email address to begin the signup process.
 Kraken will verify your email address.
 During this step, you’ll choose a password, provide your name and address, and complete a short questionnaire.
 You’ll also need to provide a government-issued ID to comply with regulations that require banks and money service businesses to verify customer identities.

 kraken sign up